 The unfortunate reality is that relapse is common during the alcohol recovery process.
 As with most any other addiction, several warning signs may be experienced or exhibited by a recovering alcoholic that may be indicators of an impending relapse.

 - Change in attitude about the importance of one’s involvement in a recovery-based support program or group

 - Periods of poor decision-making and judgment that can easily lead to more chronic and severe impulse control

 - Withdrawal from social events and loved ones in a heightened state of isolation

 - Loosening or wholly excluding daily sobriety routines and structure

 - Anger and agitation can occur easily and frequently

 - Misplaced sense of confidence, believing one has enough control to consume just one drink

 - Depression and feelings of hopelessness

-Any one, or a full progression, of these signs can be dangerous for a recovering alcoholic, and if a single sign is exhibited, especially in early recovery, help should be sought immediately.
+One, or a full progression, of these signs, can be dangerous for a recovering alcoholic, and if a single sign is exhibited, especially in early recovery, help should be sought immediately.